HimaSagar12/Graphrag/HOW_TO_USE.md

 ## Project Overview

 This project demonstrates a basic GraphRAG (Graph-based Retrieval Augmented Generation) system for code understanding.
 It parses Python code, builds an in-memory graph using NetworkX, and allows you to ask natural language-like questions about the codebase structure and relationships.
-The system then retrieves relevant context from the graph, which can be used to augment an LLM (like Groq) for generating answers.
+The system then retrieves relevant context from the graph, which can be used to augment an LLM for generating answers.

 ## Prerequisites